magnuhag/Projects/README.md

   I_3 = \int_{-\infty}^{a}{f(x) \\, dx}
   $$

+  The class can also compute proper integrals.

 None of these are by any means finished.